 What the Financial Services Compensation Scheme covers

-- You lost money in accounts with a bank, building society or credit union.
-As long as you didn’t have more than £75,000 with a single institution.
+You lost money in deposit accounts with a bank, building society or credit union if the firm fails.
+As long as you didn’t have more than £85,000 with a single institution.
 Use Which?’s tool to find out which banks are part of the same group.

-- You lost money because you got poor financial advice, or your financial services provider committed fraud.
-In this case, the scheme may cover you if the financial services provider is unable, or likely to be unable, to pay claims against it.
+You lost money because you got poor financial advice, or your financial services provider committed fraud.
+In this case, the scheme might cover you if the financial services provider is unable, or likely to be unable, to pay claims against it.

 Protection of temporarily high balances

-If, for example, you sell your home and as a result have an unusually high balance in your account, your balance might be protected if your bank goes bust, even it is higher than the £75,000 limit.
+If, for example, you sell your home and as a result have an unusually high balance in your account, your balance might be temporarily protected if your bank goes bust, even if it is higher than the £85,000 limit.

 What the Scheme doesn’t cover